How to manage SEM & SEO during challenging times

 How to manage SEM & SEO during challenging times?

-COVID-19 has changed the state of mind of the entire world, and focus has shifted from everyday business to national lockdowns.
+COVID-19 has changed the state of mind of the entire world, and the focus has shifted from everyday business to national lockdowns.
 The digital landscape is also affected by COVID-19.
 Thousands of people are working remotely and using digital tools to help homeschool their children.

 Many organizations already took a big hit to their sales and on their bottom line.
 Many consumers fear a recession next year and are spending less money than usual (though many consumers are actually currently spending 30% more on online shopping than normal) at the moment.
 So the question is whether to pull back some of the marketing initiatives or to do more online in the months to come?